-The BandgapWorkChain is an extension of the SietaBaseWorkChain that introduces a simple post-process with the scope to return the metallic or insulating nature of the material and, possibly, the band gap.
-The purpose of this WorkChain is mostly educational, showing how easy is to introduce pre-processes or post-processes in the WorkChain logic.
-The class BandgapWorkChain is, in fact, a subclass of the SietaBaseWorkChain that just overrides few methods and introduces the additional output band_gap_info.
+The BandgapWorkChain is an extension of the SietaBaseWorkChain that introduces some logic to automatically obtain the bands and applyes a simple post-process with the scope to return the metallic or insulating nature of the material and, possibly, the band gap.

-To calculate the gap, this workchain makes use of a tool distributed in aiida-core, the method find_bandgap hosted in aiida.orm.nodes.data.array.bands.
+To calculate the gap, this workchain makes use of a tool distributed in aiida-core, the method find\bandgap hosted in aiida.orm.nodes.data.array.bands.